What is Kraken?

 Kraken has several measures in place to protect users’ assets, including 2-Factor Authentication, email confirmations for all withdrawals, and 95% of all deposits are kept in “offline, air-gapped, geographically distributed” cold storage.
 Kraken’s own server is kept in a secure cage “under 24/7 surveillance by armed guards and video monitors” to minimise the risk of hacking or interference.
 Kraken also boasts a “high priority” 24/7 live chat and email support service for urgent customer concerns, setting it apart from the majority of other exchange platforms with minimal customer service options and a track record of slow response times.
 This makes Kraken a more desirable option for those keen to communicate with staff about their investments and any associated enquiries.

-Kraken has a 2.0 out of 5 rating on Trustpilot across more than 900 reviews, giving it the highest grade out of the most popular cryptocurrency exchange platforms, compared to Gemini’s 1.5 and Coinbase’s 1.7.
+Kraken has a 2.2 out of 5 rating on Trustpilot across more than 1,600 reviews.
 As is commonplace with other exchange reviews on Trustpilot, there appear to be a large number of disingenuous reviews which have dragged Kraken’s rating down, but there are several comments highlighting the low fees and consistent customer support which give Kraken an edge over the competition.

 Kraken is generally better suited to advanced cryptocurrency investors.
 Although standard buy/sell orders come with fees typical across the industry, on par with competitors Coinbase and Gemini, the trading fees for more complex transactions are less expensive.
 The downside is that these advanced transactions follow a complicated fee structure, and a potentially daunting corporate-looking user interface, which could put off more amateur investors.
 On this basis, beginner investors may find an alternative exchange more user-friendly for the same fees, but advanced and professional investors may benefit from the wide range of supported trading options and comparatively low charges.